fazleh2010/term-a-llod-demo/README.md

     -F 'datanamespace=http://tbx2rdf.lider-project.eu/data/YourNameSpace/' \
     "http://localhost:8080/initialize"
 ```
 a) Browser: Click the Browser button.
 The browser will open.
-You can Go to you can browse the terms in sorted alphabet order and see individual term details (by clicking the term).
+You can Go to you can browse the terms in sorted alphabet order and see individual term details (by clicking the term).\
 b) Sparql: Click the Sparql button and press the Query button for accessing the terminologies using SPARQL.

 ### Link your terminology
-4. Linking your terminology with other terminology.
-For example, we want to link it ,intaglio' terminology.
-Here https://webtentacle1.techfak.uni-bielefeld.de/tbx2rdf_intaglio/sparql is sparql endpoint of the  terminology.
+4. Link your terminology with other terminology.
+For example, you want to link intaglio terminology with your terminology.
+The SPARQL endpoint of the intaglio terminology is https://webtentacle1.techfak.uni-bielefeld.de/tbx2rdf_intaglio/sparql
 ```
 curl -d "endpoint=https://webtentacle1.techfak.uni-bielefeld.de/tbx2rdf_intaglio/sparql" \
           -H "Content-Type: application/x-www-form-urlencoded" \